gavinworkman/SecondBrain/Draft 1.md

 - **Hook:** Start with a striking statistic or anecdote about injuries in sports related to playing surfaces.

 _During my junior year high school, I suffered an injury to important cartilage in my knee while playing lacrosse, tearing my meniscus.
 This trauma took me out of play for the rest of the season and entailed a painful surgery, over a month of crutches, and physical therapy that I am still in.
 What perplexed me the most is the fact that my injury didn't come due to a hard check to my knee or a huge hit.
-It was a non-contact injury, one which occurred doing an activity one performs numerous times throughout their athletic career with no problems._
+It was a non-contact injury, one which occurred doing an activity one performs numerous times throughout their athletic career with no problems.
+I simply jumped in the air and landed I was angry and confused as to how such a major_

 - **Background:** Briefly introduce the importance of playing surfaces in sports, emphasizing turf vs. grass.